ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _Reynolds's  Newspaper_

 #### 1862-04-13 &middot; London, England

 [This text is not available under an open license.]

 ---

 ## [From _The Goodhue volunteer._](https://chroniclingamerica.loc.gov/lccn/sn89064562/1862-04-16/ed-1/seq-1)

 #### 1862-04-16 &middot; Red Wing, Goodhue County, Minn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+to-day an elderly darkie with a very,
+philosophical and retrospective cast of
+countenance, squatted upon his bundle
+toasting his shliis against the chininey
+and apparently plunging into a state
+($f profound meditation, finding upon
+inquiry that he belonged to the Ninth
+Illinois, one of the most gallantly be­
+haved and heavily losing regiments at
+the Fort Donelson battle, and part of
 which was aboard, I began to inter­
 rogate him on the subject.
 Hi phil­
 osophy was so much in the Fallstaffian